-The Company's financial assets include amount due from a related party and loan to a related party.
+The Company's financial assets include amount due from related parties, loan to related parties and other receivables.

 Subsequent measurement

 For purposes of subsequent measurement, financial assets are classified in four categories:

 - Financial assets at fair value through profit or loss; - Financial assets at amortised cost; - Financial assets at fair value through OCI with recycling of cumulative gains and losses (debt instruments); - Financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments).